JOINT DECLARATION FOR LEGAL CONSISTENCY OF THE EU ALTERNATIVE FUELS DEFINITION 16/01/2020

-The first Editorial communicating the view of the ART Fuels Forum regarding the contribution of biofuels to a sustainable future…READ MORE
+The second Editorial communicating the view of the ART Fuels Forum regarding Sustainable Aviation Fuels is published by Euractiv.
+For…READ MORE

 The German Federal Ministry for Environment organizes a one day conference to discuss key issues regarding the sustainable and efficient setting of the future of PtX in Germany and globally.
 Experts and stakeholders from research, climate protection, development cooperation, industry and trade unions will participate.
 For more information click here.